Transport through Nodal Surface Semimetal-Superconductor junction in absence/presence of light irradiation: Tunnelling in presence of irradiation

 Then we look at the SC side where the ELQ and HLQ dispersions turn out to be

 The Wave functions are again given by Eq.\ref{wvfn3} with

 and wavefunction match at the boundary lead us to the reflection coefficient(r) and Andreev reflection coefficient$(r_A)$.

-Fig.\ref{reflcp} shows the angular variation of reflectivties for different $q_0$ values.
-In the limit of $\mu>>\Delta$ all the variations are similar with and without irradiation for the small value of $q_0(=\frac{1}{\hbar\omega})$ upto $0<q_0\lesssim 17$.
+Fig.\ref{reflcp} shows the angular variation of reflectivities for different $q_0$ values. {Note that for small $q_0$, the Weyl point present in the spectrum remains far from the NS (as for Weyl point $q_z=-q_1^{-1}>>0$ for small $q_0$) and low energy transport barely feels its effect.
+Particularly,} in the limit of $\mu>>\Delta$ all the variations are similar with and without irradiation for the small value of $q_0(=\frac{1}{\hbar\omega})$ upto $0<q_0\lesssim 17$.
 But a larger $q_0$ can show different behavior (as seen in Fig.\ref{reflcp}) where for small $\theta_e$, subgap Andreev reflectance gets reduced from its maximum of unity and interestingly supergap Andreev reflectance first shows a decrease (going from $q_0=18$ to $19$) followed by an increase (going from $q_0=19$ to $20$) finally indicating no quasiparticle transmission (because $R_n+R_a=1$) on the SC side.
 The asymmetry with respect to $\theta_e$ also become discernible for supergap cases (see Fig.\ref{reflcp}(f)).
 Even in the limit of $\mu<<\Delta$ subgap Andreev reflectance gets reduced (from unity for $\theta_e=0$) due to irradiation.

 In Fig.\ref{cond2}, we show two typical tunneling conductance plots of our irradiated system for $\mu=100$ and $V_s=30$.
 Due to heavy reduction of subgap Andreev reflectance, we see that $G$ becomes very small for $E<\Delta$ in the case for $q_0=19$, which almost gets perished in the case of $q_0=20$.
 Also the resistive decay of $G$ in the supergap regime becomes faster for $q_0=20$ compared to that for $q_0=19$.